Dosev/2048-api/README.md

 A 2048 game api for training supervised learning (imitation learning) or reinforcement learning agents

 # For TA:
 There two code files.
 Train.py is the net trained by data(provided by .csv files).
 OL.py is the net trained in online ways, based on the weights that Train.py provided.
 Train.py need to be placed in the same directory as the training data folder.
 OL.py need to be placed in the /2048-api/.
+For me, CUDA_VISIBLE_DEVICES = 0 train.py/OL.py can work.
+It is worth noting that I later changed the OL.py to multi-GPU, so the command for the OL.py will be changed accordingly if necessary.
+I also commit my agent.py(In the home directory) for test, you can simply replace your agent.py to it to test my module.
 # Code structure
 * [`game2048/`](game2048/): the main package.
     * [`game.py`](game2048/game.py): the core 2048 `Game` class.